microsoft/staticstaging/README.md

 * staging-based macros
 * cross-stage persistence

-Compile the compiler and run a few small programs with `make test`.
+Compile the interpreter and run a few small programs with `make test`.
 (You'll need Node.js and npm.)